 I had some airline credits that needed to be used by the end of this month, so my sister and I booked a trip to Los Angeles during Labor Day weekend.
 We had our “agenda” made and followed it pretty well (surprisingly), but we made sure to veer off the path a bit.
 I do love a bit of chaos.
 It was our first time in the city, and it’s been my sister’s dream to travel there (she’s talked about it for YEARS).
-Since it was close and I needed to use up these credits, LA called us over, and we said, “Hell Ya, be right there babe 😘. ” So here’s a round-up of what we got up to in good ole Los Angeles!
+Since it was close and I needed to use up these credits, LA called us over, and we said, “Hell Ya, be right there babe 😘. ” So here’s a round-up of how we spent 72 hours in good ole Los Angeles!

 Our first night

 On our first night there, we flew into LAX that Friday around 10 pm.
 And girl, was it packed in that airport.
 We had gotten a rental car for the weekend (highly recommend if it’s in your budget) and were searching for the shuttle that takes us to the rental car counter.
 If you’ve never been to LAX before, it’s bigger than you would expect and can be confusing.
 I’ve been to my fair share of airports, and I’ve never felt more unsure of what we were doing, lol.
 I’m glad I didn’t go alone because we had walked around the island for a good 5 minutes at least, lol.
 It was comical.